jhpyle/docassemble/_docs/logic.md

 You can also use the [`dispatch`] configuration directive to provide a list of interviews available on your server.

+<a name="subinterview"></a>Another way to offer an "interview inside
+an interview" is to populate variables and then delete them.

+{% include demo-side-by-side.html demo="interview_in_interview" %}

+The central logic of this interview is in the following [`code`]
+block:

+{% highlight yaml %}
+mandatory: True
+code: |
+  while True:
+    del endpoint[user.goal]
+    del user
+{% endhighlight %}

+This is concise but cryptic, so it may be easier to understand what the interview is doing by writing out the variables for which [Python] will seek definitions, in the order in which [Python] will seek them:

+{% highlight yaml %}
+mandatory: True
+code: |
+  while True:
+    user.goal
+    endpoint[user.goal]
+    del endpoint[user.goal]
+    del user
+{% endhighlight %}

+First, the interview asks for the goal (`user.goal`) -- whether the user wants do an interview about fruit, vegetables, or legumes.

+Next, it seeks an endpoint for that goal -- a variable like `endpoint['vegetable']`.
+This results in the "sub-interview" being conducted.
+Once that endpoint is reached (e.g., when `endpoint['vegetable']` is set to `True` by the final question of the "sub-interview"), then the variables `endpoint['vegetable']` and `user` are deleted (using the [Python] `del` statement).
+Then the logic loops back around to where it began.
+At this point, `user.goal` will be undefined, because the entire variable `user` had been deleted.
+So the user will be presented with the "fruit, vegetable, or legume" choice again, and can choose to repeat the same "sub-interview," or start a different "sub-interview."

+Note that an interview like this is different from an interview that concludes with a [restart button].
+While a [restart button] wipes out all of the user's answers, this interview retains some of the information that was gathered.
+It does so by using two objects to track information about the user: information that is permanent is stored in the `user_global` object, and information that is temporary is stored in the `user` object.

+Note that the interview author only uses the object `user` when writing [`question`]s that refer to characteristics of the user.
+The following [`code`] blocks assert that information about the `user`'s name and age should by defined by reference to attributes of the `user_global` object:

+{% highlight yaml %}
+code: |
+  user.name.first = user_global.name.first
+  user.name.last = user_global.name.last
+---
+code: |
+  user.age_category = user_global.age_category
+{% endhighlight %}

+This means that whenever the interview needs the definition of `user.name.first`, it will actually seek out `user_global.name.first`.
+If the user has been asked for their name before, no question needs to be asked; the [`code`] will take care of defining `user.name.first` and `user.name.last`.
+But other attributes, like `user.favorite_fruit`, are lost when the interview logic does `del user`.
+As a result, the interview will remember some answers and forget others.

 # <a name="bplogic"></a>Best practices for interview logic and organization

 * Use only a single [`mandatory`]<span></span> [`code`] block for each